-For purposes of this policy, a break in service is defined as when an individual leaves employment and returns to work at SWOSU within 180 calendar days.
-Employees in positions earning annual and sick leave, who have a break in service, shall have those benefits reasonably reinstated by SWOSU.
-Examples of commonly asked questions regarding this benefit are outlined below:
+For purposes of this policy, a break in service is defined as when an individual leaves employment and returns to work at SWOSU within 60 calendar days.
+Employees in positions earning Annual and Sick Leave, who have a break in service, shall have those benefits reasonably reinstated by SWOSU.

 - Annual Leave: Accrual rates shall be based upon the previous date of hire less the length of the break in service.